-When using the SC Housing secure file upload the application including all required documents and photographs must be submitted as one PDF file.
+When using the SC Housing secure file upload the Application including all required documents and photographs must be submitted as one PDF file.
 Files must be appropriately named to clearly identify the specific application that is being submitted.
-An example of an acceptable file name = (Beneficiary Last Name -Property Street Address - County).
+An example of an acceptable file name = (Beneficiary Last Name - Property Street Address - County)

-The Critical Home Repair Application and all applicable items identified on the Critical Home Repair Application Checklists must be submitted for each beneficiary.
-The application requires the submittal of photos as instructed in Appendix A, Critical Home Repair Construction Standards Section VII.
+The Home Repair Application and all items identified on the Home Repair Application Checklist must be submitted for each beneficiary.
+The Application requires the submittal of photos as instructed in Appendix B, Rehabilitation Construction Repair Standards, Section VI, A.